DallanQ/lost_ruins_of_arnak/Manual.md

 18. **Research Tokens.** Players’ research tokens also go on the supply board, as will be explained on the next page.

+### One-Player Game (Page 5)

+> images of a card with a blue vase at the top and a purple flower at the bottom, a card with a person at the top and a gold coin at the bottom, and a card with blue icons on the left and yello icons on the right)

+These components are used only in the **solo variant**.
+The solo variant uses the 2-player setup.
+Full rules are on page 20.

 ## Player Setup (Page 6)